-A. Promotion from middle school grades 6, 7, and 8 requires that a student must successfully complete the following academic courses or higher:
+A. Promotion from middle school grades 6, 7, and 8 requires that a student must successfully complete the following academic courses or higher.
+Students with disabilities are required to meet the same standards as nondisabled students unless they are taking access point classes and participating in alternative assessment instead of the statewide, standardized assessments.